“My parents were in the military,” Hilda said. “You know, middle east and all that. My dad got shorter.”

 “Seriously?” said Zach.
 He now wanted to meet Hilda’s father.
 He thought he had reached old person gold with Bernard.
 Perhaps old people had interesting lives and interesting things to talk about.
 This was beyond Zach’s experience.

-His own grandparents had raised him, and they were cantankerous and strict, and looked upon Zach as a criminal-in training, possibly because both his parents were heroin addicts.
+His own grandparents had raised him, and they were cantankerous and strict, and looked upon Zach as a criminal-in training, possibly because both his parents had been heroin addicts.

 His grandmother was still alive.
 She liked when he visited, but she had very little of interest to say.
 On the other hand, he knew virtually nothing of what their lives were or had been.
 Only that they dragged him to church until he was a teenager and undraggable, were strict about his schooling and his friends, were tightwads when it came time to open the wallet for school clothes or trendy games and toys, and refused him guitar lessons when he asked.
 Never mind.
 He taught himself.